xDaryamo/puccini/TUTORIAL.md

     puccini-tosca compile cloud.csar --template=2

-Puccini also supports a "zip:" prefix scheme for URLs, allowing you to refer to an entry within a zip file such as a CSAR.
-Any valid URL can follow the prefix, whether it's a local file URL, HTTP, etc., and then add a "!" to refer to a path within the zip.
-Note that for files it does require absolute file system paths.
-Also note that in bash you need to escape the "!" character.
+Puccini also supports a "zip:" prefix scheme for URLs, allowing you to refer to an entry within a zip or CSAR file.
+Any valid URL can follow the prefix, whether it's a local file URL, HTTP, etc. Note that for files it does require absolute file system paths.
+Then follow with a "!" and the path within the zip.
 Example:

     puccini-tosca compile zip:$PWD/cloud.csar\!main.yaml